dmidlo/histdata.com-tools/docs/powered-reconstruction-qualification.md

 deterministically randomized discrete PITs, log and Brier scores, calibration bins, transition confusion counts, previous-mark and duration-conditioned residual summaries, and missing mark support.
-Benjamini-Hochberg correction is performed within each protected split and diagnostic family.
+Benjamini-Hochberg correction is performed within each protected split and diagnostic family and retained as descriptive exact-null evidence.
+The hard gate uses the same predeclared `0.20` practical-effect tolerance as the clustered-window predictive check, avoiding a second sample-size-dependent acceptance rule over the pooled residuals.
 Deterministic misspecification simulations separately audit wrong baseline/decay, excitation, and mark probabilities and prevent an underpowered family from passing.

 These analytic reports explicitly state that their compensator applies before carving and does not apply to the reconciled product.
 A Hawkes qualification